Tyche

 requirement at the University of Arkansas, what else could come to his

-mind than "German"?
+mind than that same language?

 turned out to be a Mrs. Garcia, her main language, Spanish.
 I